ilyasofficial1617/WebODM/coreplugins/rclonestorage/README.md

 Many common feature of cloud storage is not yet exist, such as listing directory and verifying files.

+The folder in remote or cloud storage MUST be only filled by image files.

 Currently, this plugin uses only the generic rclone command without any additional flag.
 Storage-specific way to download, such as link download which uses flag, is not yet supported.

 Feel free to contribute to remove these limitation or adding new type of storage-specific download.